+This year LIBRETTO would be publishing the winners’ manuscript in softcopy for free download to all readers and hardcopies would be sent along with the certificate of award and participation to the authors in their respective place of resident.
 We received a lot number of entries for our chapbook series this year.
-Our judges; Francis Annagu and Chisom Okafor had to choose the longlist.
+Our juries; Francis Annagu and Chisom Okafor had to choose the winners.
 We have decided to give the best literary support to poets and writers who are willing to publish and see readers’ finds joy in their works.
 Thank you so much for sharing your fears, doubts, love and thought-provoking works.
 We ask you give us the best and you absolutely did.
 We are grateful and thankful.
-Hearty congratulations to everyone.
-We hope to see your brilliant works next year for Short Story Chapbook Series/Prizes.
+Hearty congratulations to the winners.
+We hope to see your brilliant works next year for Short Story Chapbook Prize.
 Thank you all round!

 ABOUT FRANCIS ANNAGU:

 Francis Annagu is a native of Ninzom, from Sanga Local Government Area of Kaduna State, Nigeria.
 He graduate top of his class in the Department of Political Science, Kaduna State University.
 A creative writer & rights activist; during his third year at the university he published a poetry collection “Our Land in the Beak of Vultures (Hesterglock Press, UK)”.
 His poetry works have appeared in over twenty-five literary anthologies and magazines including Potomac Journal, Crannog Magazine, Dead Snakes, London Grip New Poetry and elsewhere.
 In 2016, he received the Poets In Nigeria Special Mention and was one time Nominated Best Of The Net by Parousia Magazine.
 Shortlisted for the Erbacce Poetry Prize in England, he’s regarded today as Southern Kaduna most prominent poetic voice.